MEET JINYOUNG LEE ENGLUND

 ACYPL is “designed to promote mutual understanding, respect, and friendship with the goal of cultivating long-lasting relationships among young people who are poised to become tomorrow’s global leaders and policy makers” while CONSIUSA convenes leaders under 40 years of age who have “demonstrated a record of accomplishment, leadership qualities, and potential for growth” to participate in gaining new perspectives on issues of global relevance.

 PAYING IT FORWARD: INDEPENDENT VOICE FOR THE EASTSIDE

 The late Republican Senator Andy Hill used to say, “Don’t be so fixated on ideology that you can’t deal with reality.”

 Through all of her experiences, from working in a war-torn, developing nation to U.S. Congress and with the most innovative and disruptive technology since the Internet, Jinyoung learned that the most healthy and productive governments are the ones that are filled with people who are willing to deal with reality.

-The reality of this special election is that this one state senate seat will determine whether there will be a balance of power or one party control in the Washington state government.
-And the realities of the Eastside are: the threat of new taxes like a state or capital gains income tax, traffic congestion, outrageous increases in car tabs, and prioritizing education.
+The reality of this special election to finish Senator Andy Hill's term is that this one state senate seat will determine whether there will be a balance of power or one party control in the Washington state government.
+And the realities of the Eastside are: the threat of new taxes like a state or capital gains income tax, traffic congestion, outrageous increases in car tabs, and prioritizing education without tax increases.